-The Fed's QE1 in late 2008 was an emergency response to a serious crisis that helped to stabilize a serious situation.
-Although this was an important inflection point in the conduct of monetary policy, the subsequent asset purchase programs-particularly QE3 that was implemented in late 2012 for the express objective of lowering the unemployment rate-reflected a clear shift in the Fed's reaction function that ushered in much more activist Fed policy, an enlarged balance sheet, and a significantly larger role of forward guidance.
+The Fed's "mandate creep" has involved "policy tool creep".
+The Fed's QEI in late-2008 was an emergency response to a serious crisis that helped to stabilize a serious situation.
+While this was an important inflection point in the conduct of monetary policy, the subsequent asset purchase programs--particularly QEIII that was implemented in late-2012 for the express objective of lowering the unemployment rate--reflected a clear shift in the Fed's reaction function that ushered in much more activist Fed policy, an enlarged balance sheet and significantly larger role of forward guidance.
 Its large balance sheet is now used to accomplish a variety of objectives and is now part of the Fed's normal conduct of monetary policy.
 At the same time, the Fed has dramatically increased its reliance on communications, and its forward guidance is a critical tool in financial and economic fine-tuning.

 The expanded uses of the balance sheet have heightened the Fed's involvement in financial markets and poses challenges.
-In promoting QE3 and forward guidance in 2012, Fed chair Bernanke argued that they would boost asset prices and encourage risk taking, which would stimulate economic growth.
-In the years that followed, these unprecedented policies clearly contributed to higher asset prices (stocks, bonds, and real estate) but had little perceptible impact on nominal GDP growth.
-If these policies had stimulated growth as the Fed (and its FRB/US model) had predicted, it would have been forced to move quicker to normalize monetary policy.
+In promoting QEIII and forward guidance in 2012, Fed Chairman Bernanke argued that they would boost asset prices and encourage risk-taking, which would stimulate economic growth.
+In the years that followed, these unprecedented policies clearly contributed to higher asset prices (stocks, bonds and real estate) but had little perceptible impact on nominal GDP growth.
+If these policies had stimulated growth as the Fed (and its FRB/US model) had predicted, it would have moved quicker to normalize monetary policy.

-Instead, the sustained slow growth and sub-2 percent inflation provided the Fed the flexibility to maintain its unconventional accommodation, but there have been many bumps along the road.
-The taper tantrum in 2013-a surprise temporary 100-basis-point rise in 10-year Treasury bond yields-stemmed from Bernanke's mention that under reasonable conditions the Fed would eventually taper QE3.
+Instead the sustained slow growth and sub-2 percent inflation provided the Fed the flexibility to maintain its unconventional accommodation, but there have been many bumps along the road.
+The Taper Tantrum in 2013-a surprise temporary 100 basis point rise in 10-year Treasury bond yields-stemmed from Bernanke's mention that under reasonable conditions the Fed would eventually taper QEIII.
 While bond yields actually receded during the actual tapering in 2014, the Fed's subsequent decision to raise interest rates before unwinding its balance sheet was driven by the Fed's fears of a negative market response to unwinding the balance sheet first.
-Fed chairman Powell's strategy to "keep quiet" on the balance sheet unwind seemed to work until 2018 Q4, when the stock market correction and year-end short-term funding pressures led the Fed to announce the outlines of a balance sheet strategy.
+Fed Chairman Powell's strategy to "keep quiet" on the balance sheet unwind seemed to work until 2018Q4 when the stock market correction and year-end short-term funding pressures led the Fed to announce the outlines of a balance sheet strategy.

-Significant uncertainty about how the balance sheet affects credit channels, financial markets, and the economy has muddled the Fed's communications.
-The Fed has changed its story, materially reducing its assessment of the interest rate impacts of QE2 and QE3.
-Its strategy has evolved toward arguing that maintaining large excess reserves in the banking system helps to manage financial stability and would serve as a buffer in crisis management.
+Significant uncertainty about how the balance sheet affects credit channels, financial markets and the economy has muddled the Fed's communications.
+The Fed has changed its story, materially reducing its assessment of the interest rate impacts of QEII and QEIII.
+The Fed's strategy has evolved toward arguing that maintaining large excess reserves in the banking system helps to manage financial stability and would serve as a buffer in crisis management.
 Meanwhile, despite uncertainties, financial markets respond to any forward guidance the Fed gives about the schedule of its balance sheet wind down and ultimate size, gleaning evidence on the Fed's hawkish or dovish tones.